On Optimality of CSS Codes for Transversal $T$: Main Results and Discussion

 The controlled-controlled-$Z$ (CC$Z$) gate is defined as the unitary $\text{CC}Z \coloneqq \text{diag}(1,1,1,1,1,1,1,-1)$, which is a $3$-qubit gate that applies the Pauli $Z$ operator on the third qubit if and only if the first two qubits are in state $\ket{1}$.
 Similar to the C$Z$ gate, this unitary is symmetric with respect to all the three qubits involved in the operation.

 \begin{example}[$\llbr 8,3,2 \rrbr$ Color Code] \normalfont First we revisit the construction of the $\llbr 8,3,2 \rrbr$ color code of Campbell~\cite{Campbell-blog16}, since it is now well-known, and show how it satisfies Theorem~\ref{thm:transversal_T}.
 The code can be defined by considering the $8$ physical qubits to be the vertices of a cube.
 There is a single $X$-type stabilizer generator that is defined by $X$ on all the vertices.
 There are $4$ independent $Z$-type generators that are defined by $Z$ on the vertices of ($4$ independent) faces of the cube.
 So the $X$-type stabilizers come from the $[8,1,8]$ classical repetition code, which can be written as the Reed-Muller code RM($0,3$).
 It is easy to verify that the $Z$-type stabilizers come from the $[8,4,4]$ extended Hamming code, which is also the self-dual Reed-Muller code RM($1,3$).
+So, there are $14$ elements of weight $4$, one element of weight $8$, and the identity.
 By appropriately defining the logical $X$ strings from faces of the cube, it can be shown that transversal $T$ realizes logical CC$Z$ on this code.
 This code is also a special case of Theorem~\ref{thm:QRM_family} for $m = 3, r = 1$, which generalizes to any $m$ (and $r = 1$) by the conditions of the theorem.
 Thus, this is a family of $\llbr 2^m, m, 2 \rrbr$ CSS($X, C_2 ; Z, C_1^{\perp}$) codes defined on $m$-dimensional cubes as $C_2 = \text{RM}(0,m), C_1 = \text{RM}(1,m)$, similar to the 3D code above. \end{example}

 \begin{example}[$\llbr 16,3,2 \rrbr$ Bacon-Shor-like Code] \normalfont Now we construct a $\llbr 16,3,2 \rrbr$ Bacon-Shor-like code using the conditions of Theorem~\ref{thm:transversal_T} and show that the transversal $T$ realizes the logical CC$Z$ gate (up to Paulis).
 In particular, this code belongs to the compass code family studied in \cite{Li-prx19}.
 Although the $\llbr 8,3,2 \rrbr$ code is smaller while having essentially the same properties, we will demonstrate shortly that the $\llbr 16,3,2 \rrbr$ code can be constructed from \emph{decreasing monomial codes}~\cite{Bardet-isit16,Bardet-arxiv16}.
 While this framework has been recently used by Krishna and Tillich~\cite{Krishna-arxiv18} to construct triorthogonal codes from punctured polar codes, this example has non-identical logical $X$ and $Z$ generators unlike the standard presentation of triorthogonal codes~\cite{Bravyi-pra12}.